Botomir/Botomir/README.md

 - embedded Links
 - read message history

-In order to use any of the bot configuration commands you must have the role `botmir-admin` assigned to you.
+In order to use any of the bot configuration commands you must have the role `botomir-admin` assigned to you.

 ## Features